 Survey of Occupational Injuries and Illnesses (SOII): The survey is the only comprehensive measure of work-related injuries and illnesses in American workplaces.
 As such, it is relied on by employers, employees, public policy makers and researchers in their efforts to protect the American workforce and maintain its high level of productivity.
 The survey uses a scientific sampling approach to select employers to represent all industries and all sizes of establishments.
 This sampling approach relies on substantial cooperation from those establishments that are selected to participate to maintain the quality and accuracy of this statistical series.

 Since 1992, Massachusetts, and most other states, has been in a partnership with the BLS to collect non-fatal occupational injury and illness data.
 Each year approximately 5,800 surveys are sent out to public and private sector workplaces in every industry, size class, and region of the state.
-Collecting case characteristics in this survey enables us to produce an annual occupational injury and illness report.
+Collecting case characteristics in this survey enables us to produce an Occupational injuries and Illnesses Annual Report 2016.
 This annual report provides raw data and statistical comparison about the work-related injuries and illnesses that are occurring in our workplaces.
 Nationwide, over 200,000 surveys are collected.

 The goal of DLS’s Occupational Safety and Health Statistics Program is to keep improving workplace environments by presenting data to institutions and entities that can use it to target incident trends and devise strategies to reduce occupational injuries and illnesses.
 We encourage all employers to use the data and to keep safety and health as a focal point in the daily operation of your workplaces.